Pizza vs. Pasta — Health Impact and Nutrition Comparison

 When it comes to toppings, it's critical to look for low-carb choice toppings.

-Both pasta and pizza can be consumed in the vegan diet, however, the toppings and sauces should be taken into consideration.
+Both pasta and pizza can be consumed in the vegan diet; however, the toppings and sauces should be considered.

-Celiac illness restricts people from consuming gluten.
-Gluten consumption might result in severe symptoms, hence gluten should be avoided for the patients.
-When it comes to pizza dough and pasta made of wheat, gluten-free dough and pasta should be consumed instead.
+Celiac disease and non-celiac gluten sensitivity (gluten intolerance) restrict people from consuming gluten.
+Gluten consumption will result in an inflammatory response and disease-associated symptoms.
+Hence, gluten should be avoided by people with celiac disease or gluten intolerance.
+When it comes to pizza dough and pasta made of wheat, then gluten-free dough and pasta should be consumed instead.

 Pizza, being fast food, is one of the leading causes of cardiovascular disease in adults.
 Pizza is harmful to the heart and circulatory system.